 Cleaning Throttle Body

-This is a job for outdoors, cos this stuff is hard on the lungs.
-You’ll need some tools obviously:
+This is a job for the outdoors, cos this stuff is hard on the lungs.
+You’ll need some tools, obviously:

 - Fresh paint brush

-Spray the face of the throttle plate, with a gloved hand, press and hold open the throttle plate while you spray inside.
-Allow it does its work for about ten minutes before repeating the procedure.
+Spray the face of the throttle plate with a gloved hand, and press and hold open the throttle plate while you spray inside.
+Allow it to do its work for about ten minutes before repeating the procedure.

 Intake & Fuel System Service

 Your car’s intake system does require some maintenance.
 An intake service is recommended every 45,000 miles.
-The service includes a solvent solution that cleans the throttle body, intake plenum.
+The service includes a solvent solution that cleans the throttle body and the intake plenum.